spatie/laravel-schemaless-attributes/README.md

 ## Requirements

-This package requires a database with support for `json` columns like MySQL 5.7 or higher
+This package requires a database with support for `json` columns like MySQL 5.7 or higher.

 ## Installation